-Yes, you can have restaurant-quality, perfectly bright greened steamed broccoli at home and impress your family or guests.
+Yes, you can have restaurant-quality, perfectly bright green steamed broccoli at home and impress your family or guests.
 This easy recipe is fast, and foolproof!

-This simple, healthy side dish of steamed broccoli goes great with ALL the main dishes!
-Topped with just a hint of butter and sea salt, it's naturally fresh flavor brings any lunch or dinner to life with awesome nutrition and crunch.
+This simple veggie side dish of steamed broccoli goes great with ALL the main dishes!
+Topped with just a hint of butter, sea salt and pepper, it's naturally fresh flavor brings any lunch or dinner to life.

-I love serving this broccoli side with fish, steak or chicken such as this simple walnut and herb crusted chicken recipe.
-And if you'd like a little more punch to this side, try topping with this lively lemon garlic aioli sauce; it's so good!
+I love serving this broccoli side with fish, steak or chicken such as this simple pan seared salmon or walnut and herb crusted chicken.
+It's also a fantastic side for baked tempeh, tofu or other vegan dishes.
+And if you'd like a little more punch to this side, try topping with this lively garlic aioli sauce or this easy miso sauce; they're both delicious!

 🌿 Ingredients

-Broccoli is obviously the star player in this side, and the fresher the better!
+Broccoli is obviously the star player in this side dish, and the fresher the better!
+And feel free to substitute butter for olive oil; both options are great.

 See recipe card below for exact quantities.